 Short and long-term objectives of NRCHL are determined by the collective input of the board, management, staff and community.
 This input informs the company's strategic plan and the complementary operational and program plans.
-The current Strategic Plan for 2013-2017 is progressing according to identified goals and directions.
+The current Strategic Plan for 2013-2017 was approved by the Board to be carried over into 2018 to allow for consultation and development of the next planning stage for NRCHL as it reviews and identifies goals and directions for the way forward.
 NRCHL has achieved continuing successful external accreditation against Quality Improvement Council (QIC), National Safety and Quality Health Service Standards (NSQHSS), Home and Community Care (HACC), and Australian General Practice Accreditation Limited (AGPAL).
-NRCHL is also a registered NDIS provider and services have commenced with self-managed NDIS clients
+NRCHL is also a registered NDIS provider and services have commenced with self-managed NDIS clients.